austBrink/aPrimerInProgramming/README.md

 # 👀 What We'll Cover
 For this course I want to make sure that you have a solid introduction to core concepts of computer programming.
 We'll talk about problem solving and creating good user / developer experiences both in terms of thinking programmatically and writing clean code to solve problems.
 First, we'll need a solid understanding of computer programmer toolbox.
 We'll explore how to use the tools that almost every computer programming language has (in one form or another).
-After that we'll talk about the things that are harder to describe and memorize but maybe the most important; principals of problem solving.
+After that, we'll talk about the things that are harder to describe and memorize but maybe the most important; principals of problem solving.
+We'll do that the best way, by solving a problem with a piece of software!
 As we mentioned already, we're going to use javascript to do that in the context of "front end" web development.
 (PS curiosity is a great thing!
-If your curious, here's a great link to [checkout javascript]()).
+If your curious, here's a great link to [checkout javascript](https://www.tutorialspoint.com/javascript/index.htm)).
 Stay tuned for these!

 ##  🧰 PHASE ONE (The Toolbox)